 A systems administrator’s responsibilities include:

-- Ensuring the company hardware and software are working as intended.
+- Ensuring the company hardware and software are working as intended

-- Installing all the applications needed to support the organization.
+- Installing all the applications needed to support the organization

-- Updating systems when new software is released.
+- Updating systems when new software is released

-- Maintaining user accounts and access.
+- Maintaining user accounts and access

 How to Become a Systems Administrator

-Adding certifications such as CompTIA Network+ and CompTIA Security+ will show employers you have the current skills to be successful as a systems administrator.
+Adding certifications such as CompTIA Security+ and CompTIA Network+ will show employers you have the current skills to be successful as a systems administrator.
 Check out the CompTIA Career Roadmap for a comprehensive list of certifications that can help you become a systems administrator.